amrobbins/Thor/docs/contributing/documentation.md

 ## Continuous integration

-The `Documentation` GitHub Actions workflow runs for every pull request and every push to `main`.
+The `Documentation` GitHub Actions workflow runs for every pull request and every push to `master`.
 It installs only the dependencies in `requirements/docs.txt` and runs the same strict production build used locally:

 ```bash
 zensical build --clean --strict